wessport/Geoalchemist/content/post/Python_Vectorization.md

 Well unfortunately, I would have to wait another 4 hours to get results.

+---
+# A New Hope #

 I thought there had to be another way to perform the same analysis without sacrificing so much time.
 So I began to research and ask new questions about how NumPy worked, thinking I can’t be the only one doing scientific computing like this.

-After playing around with Cython and not finding much success, I discovered how I could use Vectorization to achieve the speed I was searching for.
+After playing around with [Cython](http://cython.readthedocs.io/en/latest/src/tutorial/numpy.html) and not finding much success, I discovered how I could use Vectorization to achieve the speed I was searching for.

 ```Python
 from __future__ import division # Need this for proper division in Python2